Bitmessage/PyBitmessage/INSTALL.md

 PyBitmessage can be run either straight from source or from an installed package.

+To run straight from source, a handy Linux bash menu named "BMinstallMenu" can be found under /dev.
+It covers clone, update and run as well as some more options.
+You can get from zero to running BM solely via this menu.

 ## Dependencies
 Before running PyBitmessage, make sure you have all the necessary dependencies installed on your system.